-In addition to The City Law School's own lecturers, you will also be taught by visiting lecturers from other prestigious institutions, including Cambridge and Oxford.
+In addition to The City Law School's own lecturers, you will also be taught by several distinguished visiting lecturers.
 There will also be time for personal study to prepare for lectures and tutorials.
 Instruction in the use of legal materials and in legal research methods (including use of electronic retrieval systems) is also an integral part of the course.
 The City Law School's award-winning Lawbore website also offers an online portal of resources from a legal link directory to a careers and alumni blog.

-Formal assessment is based on written examinations held at the end of the course; formative coursework set throughout the year will help to prepare you for these examinations.
+Formal assessment is based on mainly upon written examinations held at the end of the course.
+Formative coursework set throughout the year will help to prepare you for these examinations.
 You will be awarded City's Graduate Diploma in Law upon successful completion of the relevant examinations in the seven core subjects, English Legal System, Legal Ethics and a research case-study.

 As a student at City, University of London you will have unlimited access to City's Careers, Student Development & Outreach service where dedicated careers advisors will provide you with tailored advice.
 Our strong links with the profession mean that we can bring the legal world to you.